|

 him.
 They lived at 28 Chapel Place.
 He was married with two children.

-His wife was probably Rose Ellen, nee Tracy, who came from Dover. they
+His wife was probably Rose Ellen, née Tracy, who came from Dover.
+They

 later lived at Woolwich, where he enlisted.
 Subsequently she became Mrs H R Bradley, living